Jerry Murad's Harmonicats: Background

+The earliest iteration of The Harmonicats was known as the Harmonica Madcaps, later renamed The Quintones by Jimmy Mulcay, who promoted and produced the group until 1942.
+They frequently performed at the Bijou Vaudeville Lounge, featuring Pete Pedersen and Jerry Murad on chromatic harmonica, Al Fiore on chord harmonica, and Bob Hadamik on bass harmonica.

+In 1941, Jerry Murad and Al Fiore left the renowned Borrah Minevitch Rascals to form their own ensemble.
+Soon after, they recruited Don Les, officially becoming The Harmonicats in 1946 with a lineup of Murad (chromatic harmonica, lead), Hadamik (bass), Pedersen (chromatic), and Fiore (chord).

-The band was founded in 1947.
-Originally they were named The Harmonica Madcaps and the group consisted of Jerry Murad (chromatic lead harmonica), Bob Hadamik (bass harmonica), Pete Pedersen (chromatic harmonica), and Al Fiore, (chord harmonica).
-In 1947, the group consisted of Murad, Fiore, Don Les on bass harmonica, and Cappy Lafell on Polyphonia.
-They eventually (around 1948) became a trio with Murad, Fiore, Les.
+By 1947, the lineup changed to Murad, Fiore, Don Les on bass, and Cappy Lafell on Polyphonia.
+Around 1948, The Harmonicats transitioned into a trio with Murad, Fiore, and Les, solidifying their classic formation.

-In 1947, during the record ban, the group recorded the hit song "Peg o' My Heart" for Vitacoustic Records, which spent 21 weeks on the Billboard magazine chart (peaking at #1) and sold more than 2 million copies the first year.
+In 1947, during the record ban, the group recorded the hit song "Peg o' My Heart" for Vitacoustic Records, which spent 21 weeks on the Billboard magazine chart (peaking at No. 1) and sold more than two million copies the first year.
 It was the first record in history to use artificial reverb.

 Pedersen and Gail Wallace remained contributors to the group throughout its existence, working on arrangements and occasionally recording.

-During 1949 when Don Les' father died, the band called upon Johnny Thompson to fill in for Les on bass harmonica for a couple of weeks.
-Thompson went on to play with them at their residency gig at the Frontier Hotel in Las Vegas in the early 1950s.
-In the mid-1950s, Les suffered from a detached retina, and Thompson once again took his place until Les was able to return full time later in the decade..
-In 1958, Al Fiore suffered his first heart attack and Bob Herndon filled in for him for several months.
+In 1949, following the passing of Don Les' father, The Harmonicats invited Johnny Thompson to temporarily fill in on bass harmonica for a few weeks.
+Thompson continued performing with the group during their residency at the Frontier Hotel in Las Vegas in the early 1950s.

+In the mid-1950s, Les suffered a detached retina, prompting Thompson to step in once again until Les was able to resume performing full-time later in the decade.
+However, during this period, a near-fatal accident involving Jerry Murad and Johnny Thompson—in which their vehicle was struck by a train and subsequently caught fire—resulted in Thompson never returning to the group.

+In 1958, Al Fiore suffered his first heart attack, leading Bob Herndon to temporarily replace him for several months.
+Bob's time with The Harmonicats can be seen on Two for the Record, hosted by Patsy Cline.

-In the early 1970s, Don Les left the group and was replaced by Dick Gardner, who stayed with the group for more than 20 years.
+In the early 1970s, Don Les left the group and was replaced by Richard "Dick" Gardner, who stayed with the group for more than 20 years.
+As of 2024, Dick Gardner is the last "long term" member of the Harmonicats alive.
 Other members of the group included the following: